I-Am-Dench/goverbuild/README.md

 ## Tools

-A small collection of analysis tools is included within the `goverbuild` program which can be installed with the following command:
+A small collection of analysis tools is included within the `goverbuild` program which can be installed with:

 ```bash
 go install github.com/I-Am-Dench/goverbuild/cmd/goverbuild@latest